GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 two IPsec routers in IPsec profile configuration.
 In this block, the following parameters are set

-* `IPsec SA lifetime` – 1 hour (3600 seconds) is the recommended value for most VPN sessions.
+* `IPsec SA lifetime` – 1 hour `3600 seconds` is the recommended value for most VPN sessions.
 The default on a Juniper SRX is 3600 seconds

 * Perfect Forward Secrecy (PFS) - PFS ensures that the same key will not be generated again, so forces a new diffie-hellman key exchange.
 This config is set to group14

-* SA Lifetime - set the lifetime of the security associations (after which a reconnection will occur).
-Set to `3600 seconds` as recommended configuration on ASR 1000 router.

         [edit]
         root@vsrx#